matt-sd-watson/beernanza/README.md

 ![Image description](https://github.com/matt-sd-watson/beernanza/blob/master/beernanza/screenshot/gameplay.png)

+### An example of beernanza being played in two-player split-screen mode.

 ## Modes and Options
 	By default, Beernanza is set to be played as a single-player mode with one player tracking a single score.
 From the welcome screen, under Modes & Options, the user can select a two-player single-window shared session, where two players alternate card matching turns, and two separate scores are tracked for each player.
 Similarly to the single player mode, the game ends when all of the cards have been